 Though this is the center of Singapore’s thriving design scene so it shouldn’t be too much of a surprise.

 Another museum housed inside a building that used to serve another purpose.
 This time, a Chinese school.
 Now the interior is dedicated to everything Peranakan, including culture, history and the visual arts.

 It’s worth avoiding the tour groups here as space is limited and can be cramped.

-Singapore Musical Box Museum
+12. Singapore Musical Box Museum

 Any amateur inventors will find themselves in their own mini paradise here, especially those interested in the obscure device that is the musical box.
 There are over 40 on display, some dating from the nineteenth century.

 The national library of a country is generally its knowledge archive and the key to its past.
 Singapore’s version is no exception.